 This interventional strategy would create a significant risk of a backlash.
 Even though the interventional strategy would be expected to enhance value, managers of portfolio companies would have strong incentives to resist it and mobilize against the Big Three because of the strategy's adverse effect on their power and private interests.
-Because managers control the massive resources of Main Street companies, they are a formidable foe in the political arena.69
+Because managers control the massive resources of Main Street companies, they are a formidable foe in the political arena.80

 Furthermore, management interests could be expected to receive substantial public support.
 Even though we have stipulated that the interventional strategy is expected to enhance value, this fact would not be incontestable, or necessarily salient to the public.
 To the contrary, corporate managers, and the groups, advisors and researchers associated with them, would be expected to argue forcefully that the interventional strategy would destroy value.
 They may claim that the Big Three would be excessively micromanaging or second-guessing the business decisions of well-informed managers, creating distraction, or pressuring them toward short-termism.
+Indeed, business history suggests that public opinion would view with suspicion any substantial concentration of power over Main Street companies by financial decision makers.